Cryosphere: Residence time and extent

 The residence time of water in each of the cryospheric sub-systems varies widely.
 Snow cover and freshwater ice are essentially seasonal, and most sea ice, except for ice in the central Arctic, lasts only a few years if it is not seasonal.
 A given water particle in glaciers, ice sheets, or ground ice, however, may remain frozen for 10–100,000 years or longer, and deep ice in parts of East Antarctica may have an age approaching 1 million years.

 Most of the world's ice volume is in Antarctica, principally in the East Antarctic Ice Sheet.
 In terms of areal extent, however, Northern Hemisphere winter snow and ice extent comprise the largest area, amounting to an average 23% of hemispheric surface area in January.
 The large areal extent and the important climatic roles of snow and ice is related to their unique physical properties.
-This also indicates that the ability to observe and model snow and ice-cover extent, thickness, and physical properties (radiative and thermal properties) is of particular significance for climate research.
+This also indicates that the ability to observe and model snow and ice-cover extent, thickness, and radiative and thermal properties is of particular significance for climate research.